 Insuring Seasonal Employees

-Seasonal employees can be a huge asset to your business during busier times of the year.
+Seasonal employees can be a huge asset to your business during busy times.
 However, the insurance needs of seasonal employees could differ from what you’re required to offer your full-time employees.

-Although it varies by state, there are certain benefits required by law that you, as an employer, must provide to your seasonal employees, which includes: Unemployment Benefits, Social Security/Medicare, and Workers’ Compensation.
-Make sure you check out your states’ requirements as you begin the hiring process.
+Although it varies by state, there are certain benefits required by law that you, as an employer, must provide to your seasonal employees, which include: unemployment benefits, Social Security/Medicare and workers’ compensation.
+Make sure you check your state’s requirements before you begin the hiring process.

 Coverage for All Seasons

 Your business needs change, which is why you need coverage that keeps up!
-Check out if your business insurance is keeping up, or talk with your local Farm Bureau agent; he or she can help you navigate your insurance needs, no matter what the season.
+Find out if your business insurance is keeping up by talking with your local Farm Bureau agent; he or she can help you navigate your insurance needs, no matter the season.